Sharon Stone Net Worth

 Sharon Stone net worth: Sharon Stone is an American actress, producer, and former model who has a net worth of $60 million.
 She is the recipient of a Primetime Emmy Award and a Golden Globe Award, as well as having received nominations for an Academy Award and two Screen Actors Guild Awards.

-In April 2010, Stone made guest appearances in four episodes of Law & Order: Special Victims Unit, portraying Jo Marlowe, a former cop turned prosecutor.
+Stone appeared in 2006's "Alpha Dog" The film premiered at the 2006 Sundance Film Festival and was an arthouse success.
+She was part of the ensemble cast 2006's "Bobby" In April 2010, Stone made guest appearances in four episodes of" Law & Order: Special Victims Unit," portraying Jo Marlowe, a former cop turned prosecutor.

-In 2001, Stone had a stroke at age 43.
-She had to learn to speak again following the stroke.
+Sharon Stone sadly suffered a stroke in 2001 when she was 43.
+She had to completely learn to speak again after the stroke.

-Stone, inspired by Hillary Clinton, went back to Edinboro University to complete her degree in 2016.
+Sharon Stone, inspired by the former first lady and Secretary of State Hillary Clinton, went back to the Edinboro University of Pennsylvania in 2016 to complete her degree.

 |Net Worth:||$60 Million|